ISPS Supported Seminars for 2017-2018:

 Selected Thursdays, 12:00-1:15 pm, 77 Prospect St., Room A002.
 Co-sponsored by the Whitney and Betty MacMillan Center for the International and Area Studies at Yale and the Yale Center for the Study of American Politics at ISPS (CSAP),this workshop will feature cutting-edge research developing and employing quantitative methods in the social sciences.
 The workshop will host prominent and up-and-coming scholars in political science, who will present work on a range of topics, including experimental design, causal identification in observational studies, text analysis, and election forensics.

 Wednesdays, 4:15-6:00 pm, 115 Prospect St. (Rosenkranz Hall), Room 202.
 The Political Theory Workshop provides an informal, interdisciplinary forum for the presentation of work in progress.
 The workshop features papers by Yale faculty members, visiting scholars, and graduate students in the fields of political philosophy, social theory, ethics, intellectual history, and related disciplines.
 Papers are distributed in advance when available and participants come prepared to discuss them in detail.

 Dates vary.
 The Animal Ethics group at the Yale Bioethics Center was formed in response to two phenomena: 1) the moral imperative to reassess the human treatment of other animals, and 2) the theoretical challenge to give nonhuman animals their due in ethics.

-Wednesdays, 4:30-6:15 pm (venue to be determined in 2016-17).
+Wednesdays, 4:30-6:15 pm.
 The Technology and Ethics study group examines crucial societal, ethical, and public policy questions arising from the adoption of new technologies.